Aran Islands, Ireland: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types G. Make sure to pick the correct kind.
-A lot of adapters on sale are simply plugs and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types G. Take care to choose the correct type.
+A lot of adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most locations.
+This one works in most areas.

 • Airplane phone mount